Ciela-Institute/caustics/paper.md

 smoothly transition to power users of `caustics`.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.

+`caustics` fills a timely need for a differentiable lensing simulator as differentiable codes are already advancing other fields.
+For example, gravitational wave analysis has explored the use of differentiable codes [@Coogan2022, @Edwards2023, @Wong2023]; astronomical image photometry extraction [@Stone2023] and light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018].
+There is already a great deal of literature on the use of machine learning for strong lensing analyses, which of course benefit from differentialbe programing and GPUs [@Brehmer2019, @Chianese2020,
+@Coogan2020, @Mishra2022, @Karchev2022, @Karchev2022b]. `caustics` is built on
+the lessons form other differentiable codes, and built to accelerate machine learning in the field of strong lensing.

 # Scope

 `Caustics` is a gravitational lensing simulator.
 The purpose of the project is